MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-email-notifications-windows-defender-advanced-threat-protection.md

 1. On the navigation pane, select **Preferences Setup** > **Email Notifications**.
 2. Toggle the setting between **On** and **Off**.
 3. Select the alert severity level that you’d like your recipients to receive:
-  - **High** – Select this level if you’d like to limit notifications to threats often associated with advanced persistent threats (APT).
+  - **High** – Select this level to send notifications for high-severity alerts.
   - **Medium** – Select this level to send notifications for medium-severity alerts.
-  - **Low** - Select this level to sebd notifications for low-severity alerts.
+  - **Low** - Select this level to send notifications for low-severity alerts.
 4. In **Email recipients to notify on new alerts**, type the email address then select the + sign.
 5. Click **Save preferences** when you’ve completed adding all the recipients.

 Check that email recipients are able to receive the email notifications by selecting **Send test email**.
+All recipients in the list will receive the test email.

-## Delete email recipients
+## Remove email recipients

 1. Select the trash bin icon beside the email address you’d like to remove.
 2. Click **Save preferences**.

 ## Troubleshoot email notifications for alerts
 This section lists various issues that you may encounter when using email notifications for alerts.

 **Intended recipients do not receive the email alerts**

-**Problem:** Intended recipients report they are not getting the notifications, even if you can successfully send the test email from the Windows ATP portal.
+**Problem:** Intended recipients report they are not getting the notifications.

 **Solution:** Make sure that the notifications are not blocked by email filters:
 1. Check that the Windows Defender ATP email notifications are not sent to the Junk Email folder.
 Mark them as Not junk.